bpbond/rh-changes/README.md

 Next steps?
-- Talk to Chris or someone
+- Make a report (Rmarkdown)
+- Discuss with Chris, Claire, Rodrigo, Kathe or someone?
-- SRDB - prioritize ones with Rh
+- SRDB - update; prioritize studies reporting Rh
 - Check Hashimoto, Hursh papers for factors affecting Rs and Rh, include
 - Could we calculate a Q10 or flux from this?
 Hmm.